© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanblethian Castle is a scheduled monument protected by Cadw under reference GM094.
 View the official record →

-Llanblethian Castle is a medieval fortress located in the Vale of Glamorgan, Vale of Glamorgan, Wales, with origins in the Norman period.
+Llanblethian Castle is a medieval fortification located in the Vale of Glamorgan, Wales, dating to the Norman period of Welsh castle construction.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM094.

 Llanblethian Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanblethian Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM094.